MechWolf/MechWolf/CS249-paper/paper.md

 We are doing this now.

+### Featurization achieves better results faster.

+We tested RRCF on the raw data and the

+### RRCF can identify major anomalies with very little training data.

+Because the sine waves in the signal from spectrographs are highly regular, minimal training data is required to identify anomalous pump actuation.

 ## Real-Time Performance

 We have not done this yet.

 # Conclusion